The licensing regime supports different types of energy and carbon storage activity.

 Except in special circumstances, production licences run for three successive periods or Terms.
 These Terms are commonly associated with a particular activity – the Initial Term with exploration, for example – but the rights conferred by the Licence do not vary between them, so a Licensee who moves fast enough and secures the necessary permissions and consents would not be prevented from starting production during the Initial Term.
 The duration of these Terms can be varied, in agreement with the NSTA.

-The licence will expire at the end of its Initial Term unless the Licensee has completed an agreed Initial Term Work Programme and surrendered a fixed amount of acreage (usually 50%).
+The licence will expire at the end of its Initial Term unless the Licensee has completed the Work Programme that underpinned the award.
+The licensee must surrender a fixed amount of the licensed acreage (usually 50%) when continuing into the Second Term.

-There is no Second Term Work Programme that is specific to a particular licence; instead the licence will expire at the end of its Second Term unless the NSTA has approved a development plan.
+There is no licence specific Second Term Work Programme ; instead the licence will expire at the end of its Second Term unless the licensee has an approved development plan.
+The licensee must surrender all licensed acreage outside the approved Field Development Area when continuing into the Third Term.

 The Third Term is intended for production.

 The Innovate Licence replaces several earlier types of Seaward Production Licence: the Traditional, Promote and Frontier types.
 The Innovate Licence offers greater flexibility in the durations of the Initial and Second Terms (which was the main difference between the older licence types).
-An applicant for an Innovate licence is able to propose the durations of the Initial and Second Terms, and among the permutations that may be proposed are those that represent those associated with each of the older licence types.
+An applicant for an Innovate licence proposes the duration of the Initial and Second Terms.

 The Initial Term can now be subdivided into up to three phases, with the Work Programme being correspondingly divided: